- Quitting your job? Here's how to make a graceful exit – without burning any bridges with your supervisors or co-workers.

 2. Give two weeks' notice.

 This is standard job-exit etiquette, but some employees give less notice, leaving their employer scrambling to find a replacement.
 Stay for the entire two weeks, unless the company requests that you leave sooner.
 For a successful job exit, resigning should never be a rash decision.
-When talking to your supervisor, let him or her know your proposed last day.
-If possible, try to honor your supervisor’s request to remain in the position until a replacement is hired.
+When talking to your supervisor, let them know your proposed last day.
+If possible, try to honor your supervisor's request to remain in the position until a replacement is hired.